wparedes17/wparedes17/README.md

-# Hello! 👋 I'm WIlfrido Paredes
+# Hello! 👋 I'm Wilfrido Paredes

 Welcome to my GitHub profile!
 I am a Mathematician/Statistician.
 I'm passionate about machine learning and experimental designs.
 For several years I worked on Universidad Autónoma de Querétaro as Adjunct Professor where I was involved in several multidisciplinary project from a wide range of areas: Lingüistics, Chemistry and Engineering.